Introduction

 Human Rights Considerations

-- Reporting to police
+- Reporting regularly to a police station

-- Surrender of travel documents
+- Surrendering passports or travel documents

-- Non-contact orders
+- Non-contact orders with certain individuals

-Exceptions to the Right to Bail: Analysis
+Exceptions to the Right to Bail

-Main Grounds for Bail Refusal
+Main Grounds for Refusal

 -